The structure group for quasi-linear equations via universal enveloping algebras: Motivation and interpretation of the main result

-This treatment of the $p$-component ensures that the transformation (\ref{ao29bis}) is well-defined in view of (\ref{as35}).
-The treatment of the $a$-component is such that the composition $a\circ p$ is mapped onto $a\circ(p+q)$ under (\ref{ao29bis}).
+This treatment of the $p$-component ensures that the transformation \eqref{ao29bis} is well-defined in view of \eqref{as35}.
+The treatment of the $a$-component is such that the composition $a\circ p$ is mapped onto $a\circ(p+q)$ under \eqref{ao29bis}.
 So once more, under the lens of $a$, this action corresponds to the tilt of $p$ by $q$.
+Note that the addition of a polynomial is involved in recentering, by analogy with the addition of constants in the ODE case at the beginning of Subsection \ref{Sect1.11}.